AdobeDocs/uxp-photoshop/src/pages/scripting/how-it-works/index.md

 ```

 ## User Interface
 Scripts can only show a dialog UI.
-Any UI created by a script is modal in nature and must use **global await** or it will be destroyed when the script is done running.
+Any UI created by a script is modal in naturel By *not* using `await` for `showModal()` (not letting it return a Promise), execution can continue to completion at which point any UI is destroyed.
+If you don't see your modal UI appear, check that there is an `await` in front of it.

 Photoshop automatically shows a **progress bar** if the script takes more than 2-3 seconds to finish.

 ### Global Await